Skip to Content

 Welcoming a new child into the world is one of the happiest moments in a parent's life.
 However, when medical negligence or error leads to a cerebral palsy diagnosis, families could face challenges they never imagined.
 To help a child with cerebral palsy (CP) live a long and fulfilling life, families must provide lifelong medical care, which can cost more than many can afford.

 If your child’s cerebral palsy is caused by medical errors or the negligence of a healthcare provider in New Mexico, then James Wood Law is committed to holding the liable parties responsible for their careless and dangerous actions.
-We can help your family recover your entitled compensation.
-With more than three decades of legal experience and over a million dollars recovered on behalf of our clients, our New Mexico birth injury lawyer can maximize the award your child deserves—whether we reach a settlement outside of court or a trial verdict.
+We can help your family pursue the compensation to which you may be entitled.
+With more than three decades of legal experience and over a million dollars recovered on behalf of our clients, our New Mexico birth injury lawyer can work to maximize the award your child deserves—whether through a settlement outside of court or a trial verdict.

 Call (888) 579-3866 today to speak with an experienced Albuquerque cerebral palsy attorney and fight for the justice and compensation your child deserves.